-The overarching goal of the RNECE initiative is to improve the health of low income Americans by fostering a culture of health through multiple strategies, including nutrition education and complementary public health approaches implemented at each level of the social ecological framework through policy, systems, and environmental (PSE) changes.
+The overarching goal of the RNECE initiative was to improve the health of low income Americans by fostering a culture of health through multiple strategies, including nutrition education and complementary public health approaches implemented at each level of the social ecological framework through policy, systems, and environmental (PSE) changes.
 This goal aligns with USDA, NIFA, and FNS priorities.

-The RNECE's four objectives are to:
+The RNECE's four objectives were to: